 Hound Dog Breeds

 As with the other AKC groups, there are significant differences between the members of this one.
 Take grooming, for example.
 The Afghan will require far more of that than the Pharaoh will, but both will need regular amounts of intense exercise or they will suffer both health and behavior problems.
-If you are not a hunter, providing that exercise in another fashion will be the route for you.
+If you are not a hunter, providing that exercise in another fashion will be the challenge for you.

-- Ibizan Hound
+- Afghan Hound

-- Pharaoh Hound
+- Basset Hound